Some of the best beaches in Western Japan, and traditional music and dance

 Delicacies straight from the sea to table

 From the castle, you can look down on the fishing port and fish market.
-Located only 100 meters from the dock where the fishing boats unload their catch, the market's eateries offer a huge range of seafood that only hours ago was swimming in the sea.
-A wide range of seafood-based souvenirs are on sale, and on Sundays, kagura is performed.
+Located only 100 meters from the dock where the fishing boats unload their catch, the Hamada Ouo Fish Market offers a huge range of seafood that only hours ago was swimming in the sea.
+A wide range of seafood-based souvenirs are on sale.

 Aquas, a huge aquarium near the beaches of Iwami Seaside Park and its big play area, Aquas Land, will keep kids and adults occupied for hours.

 High above Hamada City is the Hamada Children's Museum of Art, a large modern museum devoted to art for and by children that hosts regular workshops.
-Nearby is Yuhi Park, with a range of eating establishments and a big playground.
+Nearby is Yuhi Park Hamada, with a range of eating establishments and a big playground.

 * The information on this page may be subject to change due to COVID-19.